DRAGONPMMP/PlateTials/README.md

  - pt.feed
  - pt.clear
  # Special Credits
- This plugin(or project) is inspired by EssentialsPE plugin by LegendOfMCPE https://github.com/LegendOfMCPE/EssentialsPE
+ This plugin(or project) is inspired by EssentialsPE plugin by swagking47 https://github.com/swagking47/EssentialsPE

  # DevLogs 1.0
  - Added Repo for github